 This consignment store focuses on kids’ clothes, ranging from baby to size 16, and shoes.
 They even sell baby equipment, toys, and girls’ dancewear.
 Once Upon A Child accepts brands from The Children’s Place, Justice, and Gymboree.

-ChooseFI member Elizabeth Gibbs Kemp said she buys most of her kids’ clothing at this consignment store and loves their special rewards program.
+ChooseFI community member Elizabeth Gibbs Kemp said she buys most of her kids’ clothing at this consignment store and loves their special rewards program.

 “The best part is I can sell them back when they outgrow the clothes,” she said.
 “I use the money or store credit to get more clothes.”

-ChooseFI member Audrey Rek said she and her husband often shop at their local children’s consignment store.
+ChooseFI community member Audrey Rek said she and her husband often shop at their local children’s consignment store.
 When their son was born early, they didn’t have many newborn clothes that fit him.
 The store had a bin where every item only cost $1.

 “A quick trip up to the consignment store and $15 later we had a whole wardrobe to fit him,” she said.